techidaily/site-games-able/source/_posts/razer-blackwidow-v4-review-mechanical-wizardry-redefined.md

  Paul Antill / MakeUseOf

  It's one of those integrations that, until you've tried it, sounds like a gimmick, but once you have, can hook you into that ecosystem.
 When paired with their Basilisk V3 Pro, which we are also reviewing, the synced effects are even cooler.
-Taking things even further, we added the Synapse-compatible[Yeelight Cubes](https://www.makeuseof.com/yeelight-cube-review/) for an even more immersive lighting experience that filled our gaming room.
+Taking things even further, we added the Synapse-compatible [Yeelight Cubes](https://www.makeuseof.com/yeelight-cube-review/) for an even more immersive lighting experience that filled our gaming room.

 ![Razer Blackwidow 75% - Red Setup](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/10/razer-blackwidow-75-red-setup.jpg)